Pearlman Hall, 103

 University of California, Berkeley, B.A.

 ExpertiseSociology of culture.
 Mass communication.
 Cultural movements.
 Consumption and marketing.
+Urban sociology.

 ProfileLaura J. Miller is an Associate Professor of Sociology.
 She came to Brandeis in 2002, having previously taught at the University of Western Ontario and Vassar College.
 Professor Miller teaches courses in the sociology of culture, the mass media, and urban sociology

 Her research is centered on understanding the interaction between cultural and economic processes.
 This interest has led to studies that examines information, media, and lifestyle industries, the contributions of such industries to consumer culture, and the role of commercial institutions in community life and social change.
 Her 2006 book, Reluctant Capitalists: Bookselling and the Culture of Consumption, was on book marketing and retailing in the twentieth century, with a focus on the growth of large, corporate-owned chain bookstores.
 Her current project examines the relationship between the health/natural foods industry and natural foods as a social and cultural movement.

 |SOC||3b||Social Theory and Contemporary Society|